Speaker Giving a Talk at Business Meeting.

 Course description

-• Levels of variables
+• Understanding data types and levels of variables

-• Distribution of random variables
+• Key concepts of random variables and probability distributions

 • Characteristics of distributions